-2) Even though we have our own accounts, we still discuss major purchases.
-We do not have an exact threshold, but it usually ends up being anything about $200 or $300.
-As you’ll read below, many of the larger purchases come out of our savings or from my account given the way we’re set up.
+2) Even though we have our own accounts, we still discuss significant purchases.
+We do not have an exact threshold, but it usually ends with anything about $200 or $300.
+As you’ll read below, many of the larger purchases come from our savings or my account, given the way we’re set up.

 3) We let each other know when money is tight.
-At least once a month one of us is asking the other how we’re doing with our money.
+At least once a month, one of us asks the other how we’re doing with our money.
 We’ve grown to just kind of know when one is in better shape than the other.
-Our family sometimes teases us about deciding who is going to pay for dinner.
-Since this is a discretionary expense we just kind of figure it out.
+For example, our family sometimes teases us about deciding who will pay for dinner.
+Since this is a discretionary expense, we just kind of figure it out.
 It’s never been that complicated.

 How We’ve Managed Our Money With Separate Bank Accounts

-My wife got her first teaching job in 2012 a few years after we were married.
-While she was in school I paid for most of the expenses and she worked a bit on the side for her own spending money.
-After getting a full-time job that paid decent, we sat down to sort out our expenses.
+My wife got her first teaching job in 2012, a few years after marriage.
+While she was in school, I paid for most of the expenses, and she worked a bit on the side for her own spending money.
+After getting a full-time job that paid decently, we sat down to sort out our expenses.

-I don’t remember exactly what our take home pay was at the time, but my checks were about twice as much as hers.
-For simplicity let’s say that she made $1,500 and me $3,000.
+I don’t remember exactly what our take-home pay was then, but my checks were about twice as much as hers.
+For simplicity, let’s say that she made $1,500 and me $3,000.

 Our goal in all of this was to agree on the amount we wanted to save or use to pay down debt and ensure we had roughly the same amount of spending money left over after bills were paid.